Zoestha-UG/vectortiles/README.md

 ### Acknowledgement

 This project has been created to ease the localisation of local retail stores in the city of Leipzig-Germany.
-Please feel free to add your comments or any suggestions you may have to improve it functionality.
+Please feel free to send us your comments or any suggestions you may have to improve it functionality.

 ### License